Bound states in the continuum induced via local symmetries in complex structures: Conclusion

 \section{Conclusion}

-We have revealed a physical mechanism based on local symmetries that leads to the creation of BICs in compact photonic networks without any geometrical symmetry.
+We have implemented a physical mechanism based on local symmetries that leads to the creation of BICs in compact photonic networks without any geometrical symmetry.
 The resulting BICs are formed as a consequence of the collision of two topological defects (a pole and zero of the scattering matrix) which leads to their annihilation.
-The proposed BICs differ from scenarios, where BICs are formed due to the presence of a global symmetry or where they are the "accidental" result of a parameter variation.
-In particular, they do not require the degeneracy of two (or more) resonant modes and they are based on a precise rule that allows to construct and control a ladder of BIC states at multiples of a fundamental frequency.
-Our microwave demonstration can be extended to other wave platforms ranging from optics to acoustics and water waves and provides a new way of achieving and utilizing BICs in complex systems.
+The proposed BICs differ from existing scenarios, where BICs are formed due to the presence of a global symmetry or where they are the "accidental" result of a parameter variation.
+In particular, they do not require the degeneracy of two (or more) resonant modes and they are based on a precise rule that allows the construction and control of a ladder of BIC states at multiples of a fundamental frequency.